Pax Dollar Price Tops $1.00 on Major Exchanges (USDP)

-Pax Dollar (CURRENCY:USDP) traded 0.1% higher against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on January 11th.
-One Pax Dollar coin can currently be purchased for about $1.00 or 0.00002332 BTC on major cryptocurrency exchanges.
-Pax Dollar has a market capitalization of $946.91 million and approximately $21.98 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
-Over the last week, Pax Dollar has traded up 0.1% against the U.S. dollar.
+Pax Dollar (CURRENCY:USDP) traded 0.1% higher against the U.S. dollar during the twenty-four hour period ending at 7:00 AM ET on January 16th.
+Pax Dollar has a market capitalization of $945.82 million and approximately $2.67 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
+One Pax Dollar coin can now be purchased for $1.00 or 0.00002322 BTC on major exchanges.
+Over the last seven days, Pax Dollar has traded up 0% against the U.S. dollar.

 Here is how similar cryptocurrencies have performed over the last 24 hours: